LukeGrahamLandry/franca/devlog.md

+## debug x86 (Jun 20)

+fucking wikipedia lied to be.
+system v x86 cc does NOT replace large arguments with a pointer (which sounded reasonable cause thats what arm does), it just copies them onto the stack. oh an also does it right to left apparently. this one knows the truth https://www.uclibc.org/docs/psABI-x86_64.pdf
+and godbolt agrees.

+i think when farm_game x86 was working before its because i was still using flat calls for macros specifically, and sokol always passes large args by pointer. cause i can still compile on arm, produce llvm, and then cross compile that for x86 and it works (other than warning about overriding the module target triple because i hardcode it in the ir but activity monitor says the exe is Intel so its fine).

+thats much more of a pain in the ass to deal with cause i have to know the size of the things behind the pointer. i was so confidently like hey i dont need libffi it doesn't do much for me but maybe arm is just simple. aaaaa i dont want to do itititititititi. fuck.

+i also have to start giving llvm byval attributes on args so i can do x86 ffi.

 ## (Jun 19)

 - have an overload set for changing how constants get baked so don't need a special case `__save_cstr_t`